Buckinghamshire-Digital-Service/buckinghamshire-council/docs/project-conventions.md

 ## Git branching model

 _The following resources are for internal project developers.
-Open source contributers please refer to the [contribution guidlines](./contributing.md)._
+Open source contributors please refer to the [contribution guidelines](./contributing.md)._

 We follow a loose version of the [Git flow branching model](https://nvie.com/posts/a-successful-git-branching-model/).
 A summary would be "like git-flow, but 'develop' is called 'release'".